Mountbatten, Lord Louis

 - other kin relationship with Knatchbull, Timothy (born 18 November 1964).
 Notes: Twin grandson

-- other kin relationship with Philip, Prince Consort (born 10 June 1921).
+- other kin relationship with Philip, Prince (Duke of Edinburgh) (born 10 June 1921).
 Notes: Uncle

 Sy Scholfield quotes from Queen Victoria's Journals, dated 25 June 1900: "Heard on waking, that dear Victoria had got a little boy, born at 6 this morning, & it was a great pleasure."